Estrela Mountain Dog: History

 Prior to World War II, the Estrela breeders were still primarily the shepherds and farmers of the region.
 Since they were mostly illiterate, they did not make any attempt to follow the official breed standard, if they even knew one existed.
 But by the early 1950s, interest in the breed returned, and the annual concursos were reinstated.
 Again the intent was to stimulate interest among the Serra residents and to encourage them to adhere to the official standard.
 During this period, the long-haired variety was most popular at shows, but "show dogs" represented (and still do) only a small portion of the Estrela population in Portugal.
 Many of the working dogs were (and are) short-haired.

 Early in the 1970s, interest was steeply declining.
 There was some concern about the degeneration and even possible extinction of the breed.
 But the Portuguese revolution of 1974 helped save the Estrela.
 It led to changes both in dog shows in Portugal and in Portuguese dog breeds.
 Prior to the revolution, dog showing had largely been a pastime of the wealthy, with their preference for non-Portuguese breeds as status symbols.
 Now, working people could and did show the native dogs they preferred.
 Also, with the revolution came an increase in crime and thus more interest in guard dogs.

 There is no record of the Estrela outside Portugal prior to 1972.
 While some undoubtedly did leave the country, they were probably interbred, with no effort to maintain the breed.
 In 1972 and 1973, pairs were imported to the US.
 Others were probably imported into the US since then, but it was not until 1998 that the first papered dog was imported into the United States.
 The United Kingdom was the first country to establish the breed outside Portugal in 1972.
+In 2004, a breed club was officially founded in the United States and named the Estrela Mountain Dog Association of America.
 Today the Estrela can be found in many countries.

 Today, the Estrela Mountain Dog remains true to its guardian heritage.
 It is still a working dog, guarding flocks in its native Portugal and elsewhere (the Portuguese Marines had even used them as patrol dogs).
 It is also an ideal family pet because of its alertness, loyalty, intelligence, and its instinct to nurture young; all features it needed in its earliest days.